grafana/metrictank/docs/installation-deb.md

 You need to install these packages:

 * metrictank
-* graphite-metrictank (includes both our graphite-api variant as well as the graphite-metrictank finder plugin)

 Releases are simply tagged versions like `0.5.1` ([releases](https://github.com/raintank/metrictank/releases)), whereas commits in master following a release will be named `version-commit-after` for example `0.5.1-20` for